abdrahmansoltan/Learning-Notes/Git/01-Git.md

 - Undo working directory changes

-  - `git checkout -- <name of file in the working directory that is unstaged>`
+  - `git checkout -- <name of file in the working directory that is un-staged>`

 ---